 Meanwhile, Viola falls ill.
 Major-general Horacio Tomás Liendo replaces him on 21 November.

 On 21 December, Galtieri stages a palace coup and takes over as president.
 Rocked by internal conflicts between the soft and hard liners and between senior and junior officers, the junta is in its final throes.

-1982 - Protesters against the junta take to the streets in late March.
+1982 - Protests against the junta spill into the streets in late March.
 Attempting to deflect attention away from the renewed opposition, Galtieri authorises the seizing of the disputed Falklands Islands (Islas Malvinas), which Britain has occupied since 1833.
 Argentine troops take possession of the islands on 2 April.

 However, the plan backfires when British Prime Minister Margaret Thatcher dispatches a large military and naval force to recapture the islands.
 The turning point of the Falklands War comes on 2 May when the British submarine HMS Conqueror torpedoes and sinks the Argentine battleship General Belgrano, killing 323 Argentine sailors.

 The Argentine occupation force on the Falklands surrenders unconditionally to the British on 14 June.
 Argentina's humiliation during the 10-week conflict is the final nail in the junta's coffin.
 Galtieri resigns on 17 June.

 General Alfredo Oscar Saint Jean takes interim control of the government.
 He is soon replaced by General Reynaldo Benito Bignone, who announces that elections will be held.
 Bans on political parties are lifted and basic political liberties are restored, including the right to form trade unions.

 1983 - The junta steps down.
 Democracy is restored on 30 October when Raúl Alfonsín of the Radical Party is elected president with 52% of the vote.
 Alfonsín is inaugurated on 10 December, formally ending the military's rule.